AddisonRogers/DotCoin/README.md

 This project's core focuses are : REST API, WPF, Crypto / Stock Market algorithms, C#

-Stuff remaining to do:
+Stuff remaining to do:\n
-News feed (web scrape)
+News feed (web scrape)\n
-Serving an Api with the prices that I predict etc
-Dump csv file of prices etc
+Serving an Api with the prices that I predict etc\n Dump csv file of prices etc\n
-Calender of the biggest moves etc
+Calender of the biggest moves etc\n
-Dark Mode
+Dark Mode\n
-Discord Api + Desktop notifcations
+Discord Api + Desktop notifcations\n
-Log Predictions and see how correct they are *online* + log it onto the graph Leaderboard list (sorting)
+Log Predictions and see how correct they are *online* + log it onto the graph\n Leaderboard list (sorting)\n
-Trade via exchanges + all the other stuff for it Crypto info page
+Trade via exchanges + all the other stuff for it\n Crypto info page\n
-USD/POUND/OTHER
+USD/POUND/OTHER\n
 Calculator ie I have 100 dollars how mcuh btc is that